- 22

 A10:2021 — Server-Side Request Forgery (SSRF)

-An attacker tricks the server into making requests to internal URLs that are normally inaccessible from outside, such as internal APIs, cloud metadata servers (AWS/GCP), or unexposed internal services.
+Attackers trick the server into calling internal URLs that are normally inaccessible from outside, such as accessing internal APIs, cloud metadata servers (AWS/GCP), or unexposed internal services.

 | Code | Name | Brief Description |